 Accessibility is also considered when purchasing kiosks or approving vendor kiosks.
 Proposals for new kiosks, to be purchased by the Airport or its vendors, are reviewed to ensure accessible features are included.
 Approval to build is required.
-This includes parking kiosks, and individual airline check-in kiosks.
+This includes parking kiosks, Canada Border Services Agency kiosks, and individual airline check-in kiosks.